 What if 100% of the students in a classroom are not identified as RSA students?
-They have not be retained once or twice, is the three tier model necessary?
-What is Intensive Reading Instruction?
-What are the requirements for the formation of a committee to develop a Program of Reading Instruction/Academic Progress Plan (APP) for a student who has been identified as not reading at appropriate grade level? the Should a student's reading plan be a part of his/her permanent record and be sent to a new school ol?25 If a student leaves a district, should we keep a copy of their reading plan?
+They have not been retained once or twice, is the three tier model necessary?
+24 What is Intensive Reading Instruction?
+24 What are the requirements for the formation of a committee to develop a Program of Reading Instruction/Academic Progress Plan (APP) for a student who has been identified as not reading at the appropriate grade level?
+25 Should a student's reading plan be a part of his/her permanent record and be sent to a new school??
+25 If a student leaves a district, should we keep a copy of their reading plan?
 25 What is to be documented in regard to reading instruction?
-25 The law states that a program of reading instruction will continue until the student is determined reading on grade level by the results of an approved reading assessment.
-Do they need to stay on plan until December? the If a student doesn't meet benchmark until December, do you write a plan at that point?
-25 Do you get signatures again in December for children who are already on a plan and need to cont the plan?
-Chapter 8 Required District Responsibilities, 70 O.S. § 1210.508C (N) 26 Under district responsibilities for retained students, must the school provide all of these listed or of them?
-Intervention Requirements and Recommendations 26 What are the requirements/recommendations that districts must implement to meet the needs of grade students identified with a reading deficiency who have not been previously retained, who have previously retained, and have been retained twice or who have been promoted due to good exemption? nave d-cause By the general education teacher?
-26 The focus of the Intensive Acceleration Class shall be to increase the reading level of a child at lea grade levels in one school year.
+25 The law states that a program of reading instruction will continue until the student is determined to be reading on grade level by the results of an approved reading assessment.
+Do they need to stay on the plan until December?
+If a student doesn't meet benchmark until December, do you write a plan at that point?
+25 Do you get signatures again in December for children who are already on a plan and need to continue of the plan?
+Chapter 8 Required District Responsibilities, 70 O.S. § 1210.508C (N) 26 Under district responsibilities for retained students, must the school provide all of these listed or some ! of them?
+Intervention Requirements and Recommendations 26 What are the requirements/recommendations that districts must implement to meet the needs of thir grade students identified with a reading deficiency who have not been previously retained, who have been previously retained, and have been retained twice or who have been promoted due to good-cause exemption? se By the general education teacher?
+26 The focus of the Intensive Acceleration Class shall be to increase the reading level of a child at least two grade levels in one school year.
 What program(s) are available that will meet this standard?
 Mid-Year Promotion for Third-Grade Students 27 What are the guidelines/requirements for a midyear promotion?
-27 May a third-grade student, potentially eligible for a midyear promotion, be placed in a fourth-gra classroom and then be promoted after demonstrating proficiency on the portfolio or an alternativassessment? ve If a student is promoted mid-year then does the student repeat fourth grade repeating the same content as was presented the year before in the transitional class or move to fifth grade?
+27 May a third-grade student, potentially eligible for a midyear promotion, be placed in a fourth-grade classroom and then be promoted after demonstrating proficiency on the portfolio or an alternative assessment?
+28 If a student is promoted mid-year then does the student repeat fourth grade repeating the same content as was presented the year before in the transitional class or move to fifth grade?
 28